 /10

-How we determined the worst Washington hoods in 2021
+Methodology: How we determined the most dangerous Washington neighborhoods in 2025

 To figure out how bad a place is to live in, we only needed to know what kinds of things people like and then decide what places have the least amount of those things.
-We threw the following criteria into this analysis in order to get the best, most complete results possible.
-We used this set of criteria for each neighborhood in Washington:
+We plugged the following criteria into Saturday Night Science to get the worst neighborhoods in Washington:

 - High unemployment (Less jobs)